Pet Travel From the United States to Australia

 - After the request is submitted, USDA will complete a separate identity declaration, based on the information provided by the two accredited veterinarians in the first and second accredited veterinarian identity declarations.
 USDA will upload the endorsed USDA identity declaration in VEHCS and email it directly to Australia.

-- You MUST retain a copy of the endorsed USDA identity declaration to attach to the export health certificate that must accompany the pet during travel to Australia.
+- You must retain a copy of the endorsed USDA identity declaration to attach to the export health certificate that must accompany the pet during travel to Australia.

-Regarding Crate Seal: Before submitting the health certificate to USDA for endorsement, the pet's veterinarian must contact the USDA Endorsement Office to obtain an official seal, which must be placed on the pet's crate on the day of departure.
+Regarding Crate Seal: Before submitting the health certificate to USDA for endorsement, the pet's veterinarian must contact the USDA endorsement office to obtain an official seal, which must be placed on the pet's crate on the day of departure.
 The pet's veterinarian must record the seal number on the health certificate before submitting it to USDA.

-We strongly recommend that USDA Accredited Veterinarians use VEHCS to complete the export health certificate for submission to USDA.
-USDA MUST endorse the export health certificate.
-Find a USDA Endorsement Office.
+We strongly recommend that USDA-accredited veterinarians use VEHCS to complete the export health certificate for submission to USDA.
+USDA must endorse the export health certificate.
+Find a USDA endorsement office.

 - Leptospirosis vaccination section on new model health certificate: